-Paragraph Page
+Paragraph

 1. Introduction 4

 2. Scope 4

 3. Key Principles 5

 4. Roles and responsibilities 6

 5. The Equality Act 2010 8

 6. The Public Sector Equality Duty 8

 7. Recruitment and training 9

 8. Monitoring and review 10

 9. Availability of equality information 10

 10. Dealing with breaches 10

-Арре endix A - Guidance on the Equality Act 12
+Appendix A - Guidance on the Equality Act 12

-Appe endix B - How the school is complying with its general duty 18
+Appendix B - How the school is complying with its general duty 18

-Appendix C - The school's current Equality Objectives 22
+Appendix C - The school's current Equality Objectives

-Арре endix D - School Accessibility Plan 25
+Appendix D - School Accessibility Plan